Geeoon/ffmpeg-tiktok-formatter/README.md

 ### Advanced Usage
 `main.py <primary_video> <secondary_video> [subtitle_path] [options]`

 `primary_video, required` The path to the primary video.
 This video will be the one used to make automatic subtitles and will be the output audio.
+Must be an mp4.

 `secondary_video, required` The path to the secondary video.
+Must be an mp4.

-`subtitle_path, optional` The path to the SRT subtitles file.
+`subtitle_path, optional` The path to the .srt subtitles file.
 If this is used, the `-a` flag will be ignored.

 `-h, --horizontal` Make a horizontally stacked video.